wapo6604/wapo6604.github.io/_pages/03_Personal.md

 I have had involvement in societies in The University of Sydney.
 Here are some of the details of my involvement:

+Physics Society - Jeremy Magazine Author
+- I have written articles for the Jeremy Magazine Issue 2.
+Feel free to check the articles out on my <a href="https://wapo6604.github.io/research/">Projects</a>  page!

 Sydney Uni's Astronomy Society (SUAS): Events Coordinator
  - I organized events like stargazing evenings and camping trips to the Blue Mountains for night viewing.